 While surgery may cost more upfront than injections or lasers, the keloid scar removal treatment course may actually cost less overall.
 It may take many rounds of injections to reach the same level of keloid removal that surgery can provide, which could add up to significantly more than the price of keloid scar removal surgery.

 Selecting the right keloids to operate on is also key to getting good results.

 In my experience, keloid scar removal surgery can actually work very well, sometimes much better than non-surgical treatments like injections or lasers.
 However, for keloid scar removal surgery to work, careful attention must be paid to the following

-As keloids result from an overactive healing response, the less healing needs to take place as a result of keloid scar removal surgery, the better.
+As keloids result from an overactive healing response, the less healing that needs to take place as a result of keloid scar removal surgery, the better.
 Older surgical techniques such as surgical shave excision (even when done with a laser) result in large raw wounds that take a long time to heal.
-This extensive and prolonged healing process triggers a lot of inflammation that is basically a invitation to the keloid to grow back.
+This extensive and prolonged healing process triggers a lot of inflammation that is basically an invitation for the keloid to grow back.

 Some clinics and hospitals in Singapore are still actively using these methods.
 I've seen multiple patients who've had their keloids grow back repeatedly (sometimes bigger) after keloid scar removal surgeries using such older techniques.